 Wes holds a Masters in Fine Arts from the Digital Art and New Media program at the University of California Santa Cruz.
 He has exhibited his art and performed regionally since 1996.
 In other lives, he is a high-tech runaway, writer, community organizer, geek, and mischief-maker.

 Wes is a lecturer at UC Santa Cruz, CSU Monterey Bay, and San Jose State University.
 He has taught more than thirty classes at Free Skool Santa Cruz, a project he helped form.

-Wes works at the Santa Cruz Museum of Art & History as an artist, artistic collaborator, organizer, and now Guest Curator and Exhibition Catalyst.
+Wes has worked at the Santa Cruz Museum of Art & History as an artist, artistic collaborator, organizer, and Guest Curator and Exhibition Catalyst.
 He serves on the MAH’s Creative Community Commission.
 He has served on the non-profit boards of KUSP public radio, the Santa Cruz Hub For Sustainable Living, and the Revolutionary Garden Society.
 He has served as a grant reviewer for the Arts Council of Santa Cruz County.